-The undergraduate curriculum emphasizes basic principles and their use in solving engineering problems.
-Upper division courses focus on design, manufacturing, robotics, computer-aided-engineering, thermal and fluid systems, mechanics of materials, micro and nano electronic devices, and machine integration and control.
+At WSU Vancouver, you will learn basic principles and their use in solving engineering problems.
+You will take courses focused on design, manufacturing, robotics, computer-aided engineering, thermal and fluid systems, mechanics of materials, micro and nano electronic devices, and machine integration and control.
 The curriculum incorporates hands-on experiences through laboratory work and design projects.
-Students can concentrate in one of four areas:

 Minor in mechanical engineering

 You may choose a minor in mechanical engineering to complement a major in a different subject.
-Your course of study must be approved in advance by the mechanical engineering academic coordinator.
+Your course of study must be approved in advance by an academic coordinator.

-The minor in mechanical engineering consists of 21 credit hours with specific course requirements.
+The minor in mechanical engineering requires a minimum of 16 credit hours with specific course requirements.

 Undergraduate students last name (L-Z)